Karelian Isthmus: After the war

-As a result of the war, the population of the Karelian Isthmus has been almost completely replaced.
-After the war the isthmus was included into the Leningrad Oblast and people from other parts of the Soviet Union, mostly Russian, were settled here.
+As a result of the war, the population of the Karelian Isthmus was almost completely replaced.
+After the war the isthmus was included in the Leningrad Oblast and people from other parts of the Soviet Union, mostly Russians, were settled there.
 The vast majority of the old Finnish toponyms in the conquered territories were renamed to invented Russian ones by the government around 1948.
 The Finnish toponyms of the territories included within Karelo-Finnish SSR and of the southern part of the isthmus (albeit assimilated) mostly remained.
 A lot of youth summer camps were built all over the isthmus during the time of the Soviet Union.
 Some of them still exist.

 Transport

 The western part of the Karelian Isthmus is an important transport corridor linking Scandinavia and Central Russia.
 Primorsk, terminus of the Baltic Pipeline System, which has recently become one of the most efficient Russian sea ports, is also located here.

 The only motorway on the isthmus is the recently completed E18 "Scandinavia" (M10) going from Saint Petersburg through Vyborg and Vaalimaa.

 Saimaa Canal (opened in 1856) is an important link connecting inland waterways of Finland with the Gulf of Finland.

 The Karelian Isthmus is served by a number of railways; the trains arrive from Finlyandsky Rail Terminal and Ladozhsky Rail Terminal of Saint Petersburg: